EASA emergency exercise at BER

 Scheduled exercises for increased safety according to EASA specifications

-Regular emergency drills are a prerequisite for commercial airports certified according to EASA specifications.
+Regular emergency drills are a prerequisite for certified according to specifications.
 Such activities are intended to ensure that airports are optimally prepared for all eventualities.
 The involvement of various partners and emergency personnel adds a realistic dimension to the drill, which can be crucial for smooth operations in an emergency.